blinkloader/docs.blinkloader.com/automatic-image-optimizer.md

 # Automatic Image Optimizer

 It has never been easier to add responsive, optimized images with FPS-friendly lazyloading.
 The service provides the following benefits:
 * Hustle free responsive images with adaptive DPI and formats.
 * Lazyloading approach with a smoother scrolling and great FPS.
 * No need to manually upload assets to CDN.
 Serve from anywhere.

-This guide explains how to set up the integration and use its' advanced features.
+This guide explains how to set up the integration and use advanced features.
 Please select the type of the integration that would work best for you:
 * [Plain HTML + JavaScript SDK](#plain-html-javascript-sdk)
 * [React/Next.js](#react-nextjs)